Part I; Introduction to my crazy life

 That night after work I drove back to the home of my parents, where I had been staying since twat-face and I had separated, I was welcomed with the usual tirade of abuse from my pissed-up Dad, whilst my very sick Mum would be passed out slumped on the sofa with her cheap white wine next to her.
 The dogs were miserable and even the 11 cats my Mum had collected looked fucking suicidal, life was shit, none of us were living and my Mum was getting worse.
 By this point my older sister had cut us all off and gone were the weekends of faux family happiness with her kids playing in the pool while we had a Barbie on.
 My relationship with her has always been strained (I don’t blame her for hating me), at 13 years my senior, I guess thats slightly normal but all I’d ever wanted was a proper big sister and sadly thats never happened.
 I looked at my parents and it hurt me inside, I couldn’t believe their dream of clean, green NZ and a simple life had become this living nightmare, and to top it all off, they were really fucking broke, struggling to keep a roof over their heads broke.
 Three days after my bonus, I had left NZ; Dad had driven me to the airport and waved me goodbye like he’d see me in a couple of weeks.
 I didn’t hear a single word from him for 4 years, in fact not a word from anyone, even my sister.
 I had gone from a happy-ish, middle class privileged white girl, whose parents had a house with a pool, had bought me Ponies and sent me to private school to the shit show I referred to earlier.

 Fast forward 6 months after my return to England and I’m the ‘receptionist-cum-manager’ (pun intended) in a seedy, brothel in Liverpool.
 My boss is a psycho, my life is the worst it has ever been but the money is good, and I had every intention of ‘saving’ my mum and dad from losing everything.
 The only problem is, is that my boss has me working 24 hour shifts, every time I try to sleep I am screamed at and the only way I can stay awake is by buying cocaine which in turn uses all the ‘good’ money Ive managed to make.
 I was officially fucked up, only wishing that I was back in the arms of my Mum, in our charming little ex council house in Norfolk where life was simple and we were happy before Dad had his grand plans.
 What followed was the worst year of my life, working for a mad man who groomed young girls, pimping them out, keeping me as his modern-day slave and having his pick of any of the girls whenever he felt like it.
 In that year of hell, I spent 6 weeks in hospital where I nearly died, the hospital rang any family members they could get hold of, as I was so dangerously ill, and to this day I believe it was my body’s way of telling me to sort myself out.
 I listened to my body, for once I listened, it took me a few years of hell but here I am, 6 years later with a Law degree, a fucking fabulous husband and Polly the dog with many many plans.
-I want to make this blog positive but honestly, your twenties can be a very turbulent time and I never had anyone to speak to about things like tits, boys and just adult life in general.
+I want to make this blog positive but honestly, your twenties can be a very turbulent time and I never had anyone to speak to about these type of situations so here I am to help you or just make you feel better?
 I hope you enjoy reading my posts.
-I am in the midst of writing a book about these crazy few years, this is my outlet, my act of putting my past to rest.